a2edap/ingest-buoy/ingest/imu_humboldt/README.md

-# IMU Ingest at Morro Bay, CA
+# IMU Ingest at Humboldt, CA

-Ingest of IMU data from an AXYS Technologies buoy stationed in Morro Bay, CA.
+Ingest of IMU data from an AXYS Technologies buoy stationed off the coast of Humboldt, CA.

 Writen by [Maxwell Levin](mailto:maxwell.levin@pnnl.gov)